matthewrstone/puppet-pe_winagent/README.md

 ### pe_winagent::powershell_host

 Apply the pe_winagent::powershell_host class to a Windows server to serve as the PowerShell host,  i.e. the server you would remotely execute PowerShell from.
 This server must have a minimum of .NET 4.5 and Windows Management Framework 4.0 installed.

 ---

-### PowerShell Script: installpuppet.ps1

-This script will allow you to install Puppet locally.
-Good for embedding into your provisioning scripts if you have a static Puppetmaster or as a one and done script for getting the most recent version from the Puppetmaster and upgrading the agent.

-#### Parameters

-	temp		= set a temporary directory, defaults to c:\temp master		= the hostname of your puppetmaster

-#### Usage

-**Install Puppet**

-	./installpuppet.ps1 -Master mypuppetmaster.internet.local

----

 ### PowerShell Module: PuppetAgent

-This is a powershell module with a few basic functions to install puppet either locally or remotely.
+This is a PowerShell module with a few basic functions to install puppet either locally or remotely.
 If you already have puppet installed on Windows hosts, this would be a good way to ugprade.

 #### Cmdlets

-	Test-Puppet    = Verify if you are a Jedi.
+	Test-PuppetInstall    = Verify the PS module is working and if a PE agent is installed.
-	Get-Puppet     = Return the current version of the Puppet Agent installed.
-	Install-Puppet = Installs the puppet agent (retreived from the puppetmaster).
+	Install-Puppet        = Installs the puppet agent from a specified master.

 #### Usage

 ** Parameters **

-	-Remote			= Install Puppet agent remotely
+	Local options:
 	-Local			= Install Puppet agent locally
 	-Master			= Specify the Puppet Master which contains the MSI/install script.
+	-CertName		= Specify your FQDN for puppet registration.
+	-CAServer		= Specify a CA server for the puppet agent.

+	Remote options:
+	-Remote			= Install Puppet agent remotely
 	-ComputerList		= Either a single hostname or a CSV list of hosts to install remotely.

 *Note: To install Puppet remotely you need to have PSRemoting enabled and have TrustedHosts configured.
 If you don't know how to get started on that, you may want to consider the local method for now.*